kantega/kson/readme.md

 Ola Nordmann, 28

 ```
 Can you spot the difference?
-We have changed the extraction function to return a tuple2 of string and bigdecimal and defer
+We have changed the extraction function to return a `tuple2` of string and `BigDecimal` and defer
 the construction of the string to the latest
 possible moment in our program (often called "the end of the universe").
 Now the compiler will tell us if we mistakenly
 use the wrong conversion.
 Later we will use
 the compiler even more by using converters.

-##Lenses, for when you know little about the json structure, or you want to manipulate it directly
+## Lenses, for when you know little about the JSON structure, or you want to manipulate it directly
-A common supertype JsonValue has a very limited set of operations you can perform on it.
+A common super-type `JsonValue` has a very limited set of operations you can perform on it.
 This is because you do not know exactly what type
 of value it is.
-It represents the different kind of values a json structure can contain (boolean, number, string, array,object and null)
+It represents the different kind of values a JSON structure can contain (boolean, number, string, array, object and null)
-as subtypes of JsonValue.
+as subtypes of `JsonValue`.
-In kson we have opted for the visitor pattern to extract the content of the a json tree.
+In Kson we have opted for the visitor pattern to extract the content of a JSON tree.
 You use a ```JsonValue.Fold```
 type to fold a JsonValue into
 the desired type by calling ```JsonValue.fold(JsonValue.Fold)```.
-Most java based json libraries use the unsafe _is***_
+Most Java based JSON libraries use the unsafe _is***_
 idiom in conjunction with a jungle of ifs
 and elses.
-We felt that folding was the most compact and safe way to deconstruct a json tree.
-But we also provided a good deal of utiltities
+We felt that folding was the most compact and safe way to de-construct a JSON tree.
+But we also provided a good deal of utilities
-to convert json into common java types.
-(They ar e a good entry point to examine if you want to know more about how we fold over a JsonValue)
+to convert JSON into common Java types.
+(They are a good entry point to examine if you want to know more about how we fold over a `JsonValue`)

-The downside with folding the datastructure directly is that json is a nested structure, and
+The downside with folding the data structure directly is that JSON is a nested structure, and
 we would like to easily get to the deeper nodes without manually having to handle all possibilities
 along the way.
 That is what _Lenses_ are for!
 A Lens is an object that knows how to extract a value
 from an object, and to set a value in an object - in a immutable manner.
 Think of it as a setter
 and getter pair, but not attached to the object it sets and gets from.
 This gives us the advantage
 of combining Lenses together as we wish, and create arbitrary combinations and nested goodness
-without having the json object at hand.
+without having the JSON object at hand.
-This sounds like mumbo jumbo for most java-developers, so lets look at an example:
+This sounds like mumbo jumbo for most Java-developers, so let's look at an example:

 ```java
 public class LensExample {